 And that brings us to another very important claim made by ACV— its effect on your body’s stomach acid production.
 This is quite an interesting one, and it was the one that initially introduced our team to ACV in the first place!
 After a visit to a gastroenterologist ended with a recommendation to include a teaspoon of ACV in the morning to reduce stomach acidity, we couldn’t help but wonder…why?
 And although there is no literature that speaks to this premise, there is a very interesting hypothesis regarding apple cider vinegar…

-For example, when you are suffering from heart burn, acid reflux, or indigestion, you can take an antacid (ex.
-Tums).
-This calcium carbonate tablet reacts with the acid that’s in your stomach and raises the pH of your stomach.
+When you are suffering from heartburn, acid reflux, or indigestion, you may take an antacid (i.e., Tums).
+The calcium carbonate tablet reacts with the acid that’s in your stomach and raises the pH of your stomach, thus neutralizing it.
 In theory, this is meant to calm the overly acidic environment and provide pain relief— however, often times your stomach actually responds to this substance by creating more stomach acid in order to bring the pH of your stomach back down to where it is supposed to be.
 (As we reviewed in our article on pH balance, your stomach is naturally fairly acidic.)

 It is hypothesized that when you add an acidic substance to an already overly acidic environment it could tell your body to stop producing the acid, thus neutralizing the environment.

-So, let’s look at this reaction objectively: if you add a base (alkaline) pH to your stomach, your body then tells your stomach produces more acid.
+So, let’s look at this reaction objectively: if you add a base (alkaline) pH to your stomach, your body then tells your stomach to produce more acid.